 JOHN RUMBACH is the co-publisher and editor of The Herald, joined the family-owned newspaper in Jasper, Indiana, in 1973 as a general assignment reporter/writer.

 He was introduced to photography because the newspaper expected writers to take the pictures.
 When he was named managing editor, he hired a full-time photojournalist and took up picture editing because there wasn’t anyone else to do it.

-Nine years later Rumbach won first place in POY in the Newspaper Picture Editing, Individual Portfolio category.
-He also won the award in 2000, 2001 and 2004.
-The National Press Photographers Association named him Editor of the Year in 1988.
+Nine years later, Rumbach won first place in POY in the Newspaper Picture Editing, Individual Portfolio category.
+He won the award four more times.
+In 2008, he and his son Justin, today managing editor at The Herald, won first place in the Best of Photojournalism’s Newspaper Picture Editor of the Year — Team.